Common Winter Home Insurance Claims and How to Prevent Them

 How to Prevent Burst Pipes

-1. Keep the Faucets Dripping: On particularly cold days, let your faucets drip.
-This will relieve the pressure in the system, reducing the risk of a burst.
+1. Keep Faucets Dripping: On extremely cold days, allow your faucets to drip.
+This helps relieve pressure in the pipes, reducing the risk of a burst.

-3. Maintain a Minimum Temperature: Always keep your home’s temperature above 55 degrees Fahrenheit, even when you’re not at home.
-This will ensure that the water in the pipes stays above the freezing point.
+3. Maintain a Minimum Temperature: Keep your home’s temperature above 55°F, even when you’re not at home, to prevent pipes from freezing.

 What Does Insurance Cover?